 – Firelord Sozin, The Avatar and the Firelord

 With increasing technological control came an increasingly disregard for the natural world.
 Forests were burned down without regard, leaving scarred and barren landscapes (The Winter Solstice, Part 1).
-Even Fire Nation citizens were not immune to environmental degradation; in one instance, a nearby war factory discharges toxic sludge into the river that a local fishing village depends upon for their livelihood (The Painted Lady).
+Even Fire Nation citizens were not immune to environmental degradation; in one instance, a nearby factory discharged toxic sludge into the river that a local fishing village depended upon for their livelihood (The Painted Lady).
 Air bisons, giant flying creatures that served as the original inspiration for airbending, were wiped out during the genocide of the Air Nomads.
 Firelord Sozin also began the tradition of hunting dragons for glory, as they were seen as the ultimate firebenders; Only two dragons remain after a century of prestige hunting.
-Real world parallels are all too easy to find, as massacre of large game continues today for traditional medicine, sport, and status.
+Real world parallels are all too easy to find, as massacres of large game continues today for traditional medicine, sport, and status.

 Domination, subjugation, and extermination of the other, whether they be different cultures or creatures, became the norm for the Fire Nation war campaign.
-In his final act, Firelord Ozai employed a scorched earth strategy to annihilate both nature and culture, seeking to purge the world of all that is undesirable and different in order to forge a world of his liking.
+In his final act, Firelord Ozai employed a literal scorched earth strategy to annihilate both nature and culture, seeking to purge the world of all that is undesirable and different in order to forge a world of his liking.